temporalio/documentation/docs/application-development-guide.md

 ### Develop Activities

-One of the primary things that Workflows do, is orchestrate the execution of Activities.
+One of the primary things that Workflows do is orchestrate the execution of Activities.
 Activities are normal function/method executions that can interact with the world.
-For the Workflow to be able to execute the Activity we must define the [Activity Definition](/activities/#activity-definition)
+For the Workflow to be able to execute the Activity, we must define the [Activity Definition](/activities/#activity-definition)

 <Tabs
 defaultValue="go"